LoginRadius/html5-sdk/README.md

 <h6 id="MFABackupCodeByAccessToken-get-"> MFA Backup Code by Access Token (GET)</h6>
- This API is used to get a set of backup codes via access token to allow the user login on a site that has Multi-factor Authentication enabled in the event that the user does not have a secondary factor available.
+ This API is used to get a set of backup codes via access token to allow the user to login on a site that has Multi-factor Authentication enabled in the event that the user does not have a secondary factor available.
 We generate 10 codes, each code can only be consumed once.
 If any user attempts to go over the number of invalid login attempts configured in the Dashboard then the account gets blocked automatically  [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/multi-factor-authentication/backup-codes/mfa-backup-code-by-access-token/)